- SONA System opens August 24, 2020.

 - Please keep your scheduled appointments or cancel 24 hours prior (or as soon as possible if an emergency arises).
 3 unexcused no-shows will result in a lock out of the system for the rest of the semester, resulting in loss of credits already earned and the ability to participate in other studies.

-- If you wish to participate in the long prescreen for credit you must sign up for the study, "Long Prescreen Spring 2020”, in order to receive credits.
+- If you wish to participate in the long prescreen for credit you must sign up for the study, "Long Prescreen Fall 2020”, in order to receive credits.
 This is optional.
 There are no credits for the mandatory demographic study when you first sign up.
-In the SONA account, it will say you participated in the prescreen, but that is the mandatory, demographic questionaire.
-If you did not sign up for it, you did not participate.
+In your SONA account, it will say you participated in the prescreen, but that is the mandatory, demographic questionnaire.
+If you did not sign up for the long prescreen as you would any other study, you did not participate.

-- Please verify SONA credits are assigned to the right class.
-Changes can only be made until May 4, 2020 at 4pm.
+- Please verify SONA credits are assigned to the correct class.
+Changes can only be made until November 20, 2020 at 4pm.
+Some instructors teach more than one course and some courses are taught by more than one instructor.
+Make sure you have chosen the correct course with the correct instructor.

 - Credits must be used in the semester they are earned and do not carry over to the next semester.